adetokunbo/web-cookiejar/README.md

   , writeNetscapeJar
   )

-{- Update any cookies in a Response in the cookie jar -}
+{- Update the cookie jar to reflect any cookies in a Response -}
-saveCookies :: FilePath -> Response a -> Request -> IO (Response a)
+persistCookies :: FilePath -> Response a -> Request -> IO (Response a)
-saveCookies cookieJarPath resp req = do now <- getCurrentTime readJar cookieJarPath >>= \case
+persistCookies cookieJarPath resp req = do now <- getCurrentTime readJar cookieJarPath >>= \case
     Left e -> fail $ show e